 Saturday, June 2, 2018 - 8:00 a.m. to 8:00 p.m.

 Reserving your tickets...

-Fleeing Ford’s Theater on the night of April 14, 1865, John Wilkes Booth traveled through Maryland into Virginia, where, a few days later, he was found, shot, and died of his wounds.
-Civil War historian Ed Bearss retraces Booth’s escape route and reveals the personalities and intrigues surrounding the Lincoln assassination.
+Fleeing Ford’s Theatre on the night of April 14, 1865, John Wilkes Booth traveled through Maryland into Virginia, where, a few days later, he was found, shot, and died of his wounds.
+Civil War historians Ed Bearss and Gregg Clemmer retrace Booth’s escape route and reveals the personalities and intrigues surrounding the Lincoln assassination.